 How would the change affect seniors?

 Replacing the current CPI-W with the chained-CPI-U for purposes of calculating the Social Security COLA would reduce benefits for current and future beneficiaries.
-The chained-CPI-U produces lower estimates of inflation than the current CPI does, averaging about 0.3 percentage points lower than the increases in the current CPI since December 2000.
-The Chief Actuary of the Social Security Administration estimates that after three years of enactment this reduced COLA would result in a decrease of about $130 per year (0.9 percent) in benefits for a typical 65 year-old.
-By the time that senior reaches 95, the annual benefit cut will be almost $1400, a 9.2 percent reduction from currently scheduled benefits.
+The chained-CPI-U produces lower estimates of inflation than the current CPI does, averaging about 0.3 percentage points lower than the increases in the current CPI.
+As mentioned above, the current CPI produces lower estimates of inflation than the CPI-E, averaging about 0.2 percentage points lower.
+Thus, switching to the chained-CPI-U instead of the CPI-E to calculate benefits would result in a lower Social Security COLA of about 0.5 percent each year.
+The impact of such a reduction is cumulative – that is, the impact becomes greater with each passing year.

 The cumulative effect of these reductions means that the disproportionate impact will be felt by Social Security’s oldest beneficiaries.
 These are often women who have outlived their other sources of income and rely on Social Security as their only lifeline to financial stability.